 Emphasis Overview: This emphasis is designed to provide students with a general knowledge of curriculum and instructional concepts used in environments or agencies that provide services for young children.
 Students who seek this emphasis will develop a broad-based understanding of child development and best practices in childhood education.
 Pre-School Education/Childhood Services prepares students for professional positions in areas relating to child services, day care centers, pre-school education; youth program coordinator, child activities instruction, early childhood advocacy or outreach, childcare director, and nonprofit organizations.
+Note: This concentration does not lead to a teaching certificate.

 ECH 2013.
 Survey of Early Childhood Education Focuses on historical and philosophical foundations, current and legal issues, program models and settings and how to apply appropriate strategies to early childhood education programs.
-Seven clock hours of required observation, as identified by instructors.

 ECH 2023.
 Child Development Study of relevant child development data, encompassing development from conception to the middle childhood years.
 Practical application of theory is provided through a variety of hands on experiences and observations.
-Five clock hours of experience with children, as identified by instructors.